-The effective date for the commencement of the pick up of Group B Employees' contributions as specified in the aforesaid resolution cannot be earlier than the later of the date the resolution is signed or the date it is put into effect.
+The effective date for the commencement of the pick-up as specified in the aforesaid resolution cannot be any earlier than the later of the date the resolution is signed or the date it is put into effect.

-These rulings are based on the assumption that Plan X meets the requirements for qualification under section 401(a) of the Code at the time of the proposed contributions and distributions.
+These rulings are based on the assumption that Plan X satisfies the requirements for qualification under section 401(a) of the Code at the time of the proposed contributions and distributions.

 No opinion is expressed as to whether the amounts in question are subject to tax under the Federal Insurance Contributions Act.
-No opinion is expressed as to whether the amounts in question are paid pursuant to a "salary reduction agreement" within the meaning of section 3121(v)(1)(B) of the Code.
+No opinion is expressed as to whether the amounts in question are paid pursuant to a "salary reduction" agreement within the meaning of section 3121(v)(1)(B) of the Code.